yk985/PCA_gen_AI/README.md

 # PCA_gen_AI
-For the base code check https://github.com/marziof/PLM-gen-DCA .
+For the base code check https://github.com/marziof/PLM-gen-DCA.
+When referencing to the Julia code we mean the https://github.com/pagnani/AttentionDCA.jl .
 This read me we only treat the modifications made on the base code namely the different trainer methods for different models and a new generation models.

 **Trainers/models**